ahmedothman-22/cis-data-science-roadmap/README.md

 It includes the following topics:

-- Data Literacy
-- Understanding Data Science
 - Introduction to Statistics
-- Python Basics
-- OOP in Python
+- Python and OOP

 <table>
     <thead>